Health Studies

 HLTD56H3 Health Humanities Workshop: Documentary & Memoir (if not used to complete Requirement 4)

-HLTD71Y3 Directed Research in Health Studies **
+HLTD71Y3 Directed Research in Health and Society **

 HLTD80H3 Critical Health Education (if not used to complete Requirement 4)